christianchartier/shop-r1/FRESH_POD_SETUP.md

 2. **FlashAttention2**: The setup automatically patches scripts to use SDPA attention instead of FlashAttention2, which is not available in the RunPod environment.

 3. **TRL Version Conflict**: The verifiers package may install an older transformers version that conflicts with TRL.
 Install TRL after all other packages to resolve.

+4. **SFT Tensor Size Mismatch**: Fixed - The setup now automatically patches the SFT training script to use DataCollatorForSeq2Seq instead of default_data_collator to handle sequences of different lengths.

 ## Summary